did-app/www/_articles/building-the-best-one-click-sign-in.md

 ## Speed, Security and Safeguards

-We set ourselves the challenge of making OCSI really fast and more secure with sensible safeguarding for fallback.
+We set ourselves the challenge of making One Click Sign In really fast and more secure with sensible safeguarding for fallback.

 As a background to speed, we compare DID.app’s one click sign in to social sign in.
 Social sign in offers a level of convenience to the user but it’s quite slow.
 The user has to wait while the website communicates with the social network to carry out the authentication transaction.